Your registration includes a day of fun and fitness plus activities and support from the day you register until the Bloomin' Metric®.

 Remember, this is not a race.
 It's a bike tour with plenty to see, so take your time and enjoy the scenery.
 This route only passes through two towns – Westport and Fairfield but both offer beautiful shoreline and inland views.

 The terrain is a combination of rolling with some hills and plenty of flat sections.
 The course will travel just north of the Merritt Parkway passing through some horse farm country before you make your way back into Westport and to the one food stop on this route.
 From there, there will be a series of nice long downhills and gentle undulations before you start heading back to Sherwood Island State Park.
-Access to cues & map and GPX file for the 40 km route for download will be available a few weeks prior to the event.
+Access to cues & map and GPX file for the 25 km route for download are not available yet.

 7:30 AM – 9:00 AM For the more ambitious rider or those who want more of a challenge, this route offers all kinds of terrain from flat to rolling hills to challenging climbs.
 The course travels through five towns passing along the shore in Westport, heading up to the rolling hills of Fairfield and around the reservoirs in Easton, Redding and Weston.